Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 The floor of this chamber is covered in rubble, making it difficult terrain.
 A [rug of smothering](https://www.dndbeyond.com/monsters/rug-of-smothering) is hidden beneath the rubble.
 A character with a passive Wisdom ([Perception](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Perception)) score of 12 or higher notices the rug, but gets no hint that it is animated.

-A search of the rubble and a successful DC 14 Wisdom ([Perception](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Perception)) check turns up an intact Aeorian robe (see “[Salsvault Features](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-frozen-sick#SalsvaultFeatures "Salsvault Features")” at the beginning of this section).
+A search of the rubble and a successful DC 14 Wisdom ([Perception](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Perception)) check turns up an intact [[Aeor|Aeorian]] robe (see “[Salsvault Features](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-frozen-sick#SalsvaultFeatures "Salsvault Features")” at the beginning of this section).

 ### S9.
 Zombie Dorm